FernandaRachel/StarWarsAPI/README.md

 # StarWarsApi

-#### Build local without Docker you are going need:
+#### Build local without Docker you are going to need:
 - Mongo installed
-- Change mongo port to 27017 in appsettings
+- Change mongo host to localhost in appsettings
 - Update user and password in appsettings
 - Set StarWarsApi as Startup Project
 - Play/Start application selecting StarWarsApi

 #### Build local using Docker:
 - Select docker-compose as Startup Project
-- Change mongo port to 27018 in appsettings
 - Play/Start application

-OBS: Issues building using docker, not being able to connect to Mongo

 StarWarsApi is an web API that search characters and 3 others similar characters and search starships.

   - `api/character`
   - `api/character/:name`
   - `api/starship`
+  - `api/searchterm`

 ## Get All Characters List
  `GET api/character`